mariel-oar/pyosh/docs/source/doc.rst

 ------------------

-At the heart of the Open Supply Hub database are facilities, and the way they are being matched to geolocations, and, possibly, multiple successfive submissions.
+At the heart of the Open Supply Hub database are facilities, and the way they are being matched to geolocations, and, possibly, multiple successive submissions.
 For API users, the most relevant lifecycle is that of matching, or creating facilities.

 .. uml::